LLB (Hons)

 Modules

-The English Legal System and Academic Legal Skills
+The English Legal System and Academic Skills 30 Credits

 This module introduces students to the structure and operation of the institutions and processes of the English legal system.
 It will consider at the primary and secondary sources of English law and how the law is interpreted.
 In addition, the module will allow students to develop a theoretical understanding of a number of foundation academic legal skills used in the study and practice of law.